PlaidCloud/website/content/en/docs/reference/glossary/workload.md

 date: 2019-02-13
 full_link: /docs/concepts/workloads/
 short_description: >
-   A workload is an application running on Kubernetes.
+   A workload is an application running on PlaidCloud.

 aka:
 tags:
 - fundamental
 ---
-   A workload is an application running on Kubernetes.
+   A workload is an application running on PlaidCloud.

 <!--more-->